The Hedge Fund Regulation Ontology is an operational application of the Financial Regulation Ontology.

 Financial Regulation Ontology sites and modules

-Fund Ontology covers regulation common for all investment vehicles.
+Fund Ontology covers regulations common for all investment vehicles.
 The ontology contains form ADV (investment advisers).
 A set of rules determines SEC registration and filing requirements.

 To learn more: Implementing Financial Regulation Ontology tutorial on FinRegOnt, ontology documentation and OWL files on this site.